Looking for the EPISODE ARCHIVE? Click here

 To entertain my audience by producing fun and interesting content specifically targeted at learners of English as a second language.

 To highlight particular aspects of English (language) culture including themes about Britishness, accounts of key moments in history, politics and the arts, with a particular focus on comedy and film.

-To raise awareness of many features of British English pronunciation and provide practice of repeating certain phrases or constructions with a focus on connected speech.
+To raise awareness of many features of British English pronunciation and provide practice of repeating certain phrases or constructions.

 To keep my audience engaged in the listening process long term, by providing a resource to help them laugh while they learn.

 To make people laugh out loud on public transport while listening to the podcast!

 To dominate the world with an army of LEP ninjas equipped with biscuits and good English. …Ok, one of my listeners asked me to add this as an aim for my podcast, ha ha!
 (Thanks Chriss Benitez)